mjheise/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a 5th year Ph.D. candidate in Developmental Psychology.
-My research focuses on how children develop a complex representational understanding of others' mental states (e.g., thoughts, beliefs and desires) and how children use their social cognition in the real world (e.g., through sharing and helping).
-My research takes a developmental cognitive neuroscience approach, and I use EEG & ERP to better understand how the social brain is 'built' throughout childhood.
-I'm passionate about improving research practices in developmental neuroscience.
-When I'm not in lab, I like watercolor painting, hiking, biking and beekeeping.
+I am a 5th year Ph.D. student in Developmental Psychology.
+My research focuses on how children develop a representational understanding of others' mental states (e.g., thoughts, beliefs and desires) and improving methods in developmental science.
+My research takes a developmental cognitive neuroscience approach, and I use event-related potentials observed in the electroencephalogram to better understand how the social brain is 'built' throughout childhood.
+When not in lab, I am watercolor painting, hiking and camping.